 CID 3602

-Instruction to Editor: Please make the following changes for L27P331:
+Instruction to Editor: Please make the following changes for L27P331 in 11ah D2.0:

-If the value of dot11MaxIdlePeriod at a STA is a nonzero or dot11S1GOptionImplemented is true at an S1G STA, the S1G STA shall include the BSS Max Idle Period element in the Association Response frame or the and Reassociation Response frames.
-Otherwise, the S1G STA shall not include the BSS Max Idle Period element in the transmitted Association Response frame or the and Reassociation Response frames.
+If the value of dot11MaxIdlePeriod is a nonzero, the STA shall include the BSS Max Idle Period element in the Association Response frame or the and Reassociation Response frames.
+Otherwise, the STA shall not include the BSS Max Idle Period element in the transmitted Association Response frame or the and Reassociation Response frames.
 A STA may send security protocol protected or unprotected keep-alive frames, as indicated in the Idle Options field.

+Instruction to Editor: Change Table 8-38 in Clause 8.3.3.6 by inserting the text of “or optionally present if dot11S1GOptionImplemented is true” in Line 26 on Page 620 in the following row (ignoring the header row and information row that in REVmc D3.0).